oppia/oppia-web-developer-docs/Running-jobs-in-production.md

 ### Running your job on the test server

-Before a MapReduce job is run in production, it needs to be tested on the Oppia test server.
+Before a MapReduce job can be run in production, it must be tested on the Oppia test server.
 In order to test a job, please submit a request using [this form](https://goo.gl/forms/XIj00RJ2h5L55XzU2).
 The job should already have been tested locally (manually), passed code review, and been merged into develop.

 ### Submitting a job to production